Women in Tehachapi [Photo: UCLA Digital Archives]

 Nestled in a range of snow covered mountains, eight and one-half miles from the nearest town, is California’s home for forgotten women.

-Ruller of this city surrounded by a high wire fence, is Miss Josephine Jackson, deputy warden, who works directly under orders from the head of the state prison at San Quentin, Warden James B. Holohan.
+Ruler of this city surrounded by a high wire fence is Miss Josephine Jackson, deputy warden, who works directly under orders from the head of the state prison at San Quentin, Warden James B. Holohan.